 - i.
-Summary of Project boundary is elaborated and technologies/measures are employed under section A.1. - ii.
-Geo-coordinates were corrected based on the attached site photographs.
-The geo coordinates photos were attached - iii.
-Detailed physical address of M/s Sunborne Energy Andhra Private Limited to be provided under section A.2 in the format Village, Mandal, District and State. - "DOMINICUS (SEAPL)" is removed in revised PSF. - iv. details on the type and number of modules installed are updated in the revised PSF. - v.
-Details and Arrangement of Metering/ monitoring equipment for evacuation of electricity to the substation have is elaborated in section A.3. - vi.
-Description as to how the electricity is generated and exported to grid along with details of voltage levels at switchyard and grid station has been provided in section A.3. - vii.
+Summary of Project boundary is adequately elaborated upon.
+The same is in accordance with the methodology applied. - ii.
+Map clearly identifying the PAs are provided. - iii.
+Details on the number of modules installed along with module type is provided. - iv.
+Details and Arrangement of Metering/ monitoring equipment for evacuation of electricity to the substation have been provided in section A.3. - v. closed - vi.
+The average generation value provided in section A.1 is substantiated with source. - vii.
 The project activities allotted to the project owner through State Government Competitive Bidding Process is mentioned in the PSF.

-Parties involved in PPA and change in legal ownership of the project activity is specified at Sec-A1.
-Letter of Authorization is also attached.
+Parties involved in PPA and change in legal ownership of the project activity is specified at Secviii.
+PO corrected the subscript errors throughout the PSF.